martong/rcu_ptr/README.md

 ### Running the tests

 Several tests are included to the project to verify the concept and expected behaviour of the `rcu_ptr`.
-Each of these are in the subdirectories and building them is easy: for example building and running the tests for container would require the execution of the following steps
+Each of these are in the subdirectories and building them is quite simple: for example building and running the tests for container(s) would require the execution of the following steps
 ```bash
 cd container
 make
 ./container
 ```
 that's it.